 Senate Republican Bob Corker and Senate Democrat Mark Warner are proposing changes to mortgage plans that would eliminate Freddie Mac and Fannie Mae.
 The plan would create a privately capitalized fund.
 The fund would back the mortgages but would not hold them.
 If the legislation, which is said to have support from both sides of the aisle, passes, the two mortgage giants will be phased out and will not be able to take in new business.

 Miller said this could help some homeowners like the one mentioned above.

-“If they do indeed dissolve Fannie and Freddie that brings in the private investors with their own guidelines,” Miller said.
-“So if the private investors come in with their own guidelines then maybe, just maybe we can help folks that are in the same position.”
+“If they do indeed dissolve Fannie and Freddie that brings in the private investors with their guidelines,” Miller said.
+“So if the private investors come in with their guidelines, then maybe, just maybe we can help folks that are in the same position.”

 The President has created a page to outline his plan at the White House website.
 The page states that since the inception of HARP, only 1.5 million homeowners have refinanced with the program while 4 million are eligible.
-Under the new bill, 12 million will be eligible to refinance their home.
+Under the new bill, 12 million will be available to refinance their homes.

 - Expanding the program to include everyone with mortgages backed by Fannie Mae or Freddie Mac.